perl6/reports/README.md

-reports
+Reports
 =======

-Various summaries and reports for Perl 6 stuff
+Various summaries and reports for Perl 6 stuff.